grafana/alloy/docs/sources/get-started/configuration-syntax/expressions/referencing_exports.md

 {{< figure src="/media/docs/alloy/diagram-referencing-exports.png" alt="Example of a pipeline" >}}

-After the value is resolved, it must match the [type][] of the attribute it is assigned to.
+After the value is resolved, it must match the [type][] of the attribute it's assigned to.
 While you can only configure attributes using the basic {{< param "PRODUCT_NAME" >}} types, the exports of components can take on special internal {{< param "PRODUCT_NAME" >}} types, such as Secrets or Capsules, which expose different functionality.